microsoft/vscode-ai-toolkit/QA.md

 ### Does the extension work in Linux or other systems?

-At this time we only support running the extension in Windows we are currently planning for other platform support.
+At this time we only support running the extension in Windows and Linux but we are currently planning for other platform support.
 The extension uses WSL but will not run within the environment.

 ### Can I use the extension on an Azure VM?